John Mayer’s 1990s Fender/Squier Stratocaster

 Lastly, to bring even more confusion into all of this, John posted a photo on his Instagram profile from Berklee circa 1996 standing next to James Valentine (Maroon 5).

 If you look closely at the photo, you’ll notice that although the front of the guitar seems to be either finished in clear lacquer or just showing bare wood, the back of the guitar and particularly the area around the neck joint still shows what appears to be leftovers of white paint.
-This could possibly that John partially stripped down the paint from the white Fender/Squier Stratocaster sometime in late 1995/early 1996, replaced the pickguard, and installed (the old?) maple neck on it.
+This could possibly mean that John partially stripped down the paint from the white Fender/Squier Stratocaster sometime in late 1995/early 1996, replaced the pickguard, and installed (the old?) maple neck on it.

 Be that as it may, this guitar seemed to have been the first one that John would personally connect with and take special care of.
 If the neck swap theory is indeed correct, it goes to show that John was becoming more familiar with the instrument and its inner workings, and was openly exploring which specs fit his style best.
 It’s also interesting that he gave the guitar a personal touch by adding his initials to the pickguard in the style of Stevie Ray Vaughan, one of his personal heroes.